Are Horizontal Railings Allowed in Ontario

-Jay Fencing is Toronto and Southern Ontario’s most trusted home improvement contractors, encompassing railings’, deck, pergola, fence, abor, and gazebo installation.
-Contact us today to discuss your project.
+Jay Fencing is Toronto and Southern Ontario’s most trusted home improvement contractors, encompassing railings’ , deck, pergola, fence, abor, and gazebo installation.

 Besides the top handrail, there only needs to be one horizontal railing at the bottom of the stair guard.
 That bottom railing should not be more than 4 inches from the floor.